HUMAN PAPILLOMAVIRUS (HPV)

-- In boys and men 9 through 45 years of age, GARDASIL 9 helps protect against: anal cancer, pre-cancerour anal lesions, and genital warts.
+- In boys and men 9 through 45 years of age, GARDASIL 9 helps protect against anal cancer, pre-cancerous anal lesions, and genital warts.

 These diseases have many causes.
-Most of the time, these diseases are caused by nine types of HPV: HPV Types 6, 11, 16, 18, 31, 33, 45, 52, and 58.
+These diseases are caused by nine types of HPV: HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58.
 GARDASIL 9 only protects against diseases caused by these nine types of HPV.
 People cannot get HPV or any of these diseases from GARDASIL 9.

 Our health care professionals are here to help guide you in all of your healthcare decisions.
 We will help you decide if you and your child should get the vaccine.

 To schedule an appointment to discuss your options, call us at 877-800-0239

 Our entire team is dedicated to you

 We Help You Navigate Healthcare Decisions With Confidence

 We Have Decades of Medical Experience and Providing Compassionate Care.